Rigidity of GAP elements in contact

 The first thing I really feel I have to stress is that implicit and explicit solvers solve THE SAME problems!
 Think about it not as “different solvers” but rather as two different ways of solving the same problem.

-Both of the analysis are solving a problem where the speed of things is important.
+Both of the analyses are solving a problem where the speed of things is important.
 This mostly means that the load is applied very fast.
 In such cases, you will always “iterate” your load in time.
 Basically, you will use the time to tell the solver “what is happening” and how the load is changing.

 Firstly, you have to define how the load is changing in time.
 You usually do this using charts, like the one below: